 Sheldon joined Watsi on March 12th, 2013.
-Six years ago, Sheldon became the 164th member to automatically support a new Watsi patient every month.
-Since then, 5,635 more people have become monthly donors!
-Sheldon's most recent donation traveled 5,300 miles to support Anitha, a five-year-old from Tanzania, to fund clubfoot treatment.
+Seven years ago, Sheldon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sheldon's most recent donation traveled 4,900 miles to support Seth, a one-year-old from Kenya, to fund surgery for his birth condition.